markoblogo/cropto-v0/replit.md

 ### Completed Features
 1. **Table Filtering and Sorting** - Users can filter options by type (CALL/PUT) and status (OPEN/FILLED/EXPIRED/CANCELLED), and sort by any column with ascending/descending/none states
 2. **Option Matching Engine** - Implemented transaction-safe matching that pairs buyers with sellers, creates trade records, and updates option status to FILLED with row-level locking to prevent race conditions
+3. **Exercise and Settlement Workflow** - Filled options can be exercised with spot price input, calculates payouts and P&L, creates settlement records, updates status to EXPIRED.
+Supports both CALL and PUT options with proper payout formulas

 ## User Preferences